Certificate in School-Based Marriage and Family Therapy

 State Certification as a School Marriage and Family Therapist

 In 2007, Connecticut passed the first school certification law for MFTs in the country.
 Connecticut State Board of Education Regulations require applicants to meet specialized training and experience requirements for school MFT certification.
-Applicants must be licensed by the Department of Public Health, meet Praxis Core requirements (required of all educators), fulfill a minimum of 300 hours of supervised experience in public schools, and complete graduate coursework in special education, developmental, learning and school-based systems theory.
+Applicants must be licensed by the Department of Public Health, meet test requirements (required of all educators), fulfill a minimum of 300 hours of supervised experience in public schools, and complete graduate coursework in special education, developmental, learning and school-based systems theory.

 Section 10-145d-566d of the Regulations of Connecticut State Agencies specifies: